WEBSITES & BLOGS

 On its website, you’ll find an abundance of insightful yet easy-to-digest content on science-based solutions to fight the stress and burnout epidemic and unlock your full potential.

 Verywellmind is a trusted and compassionate online resource that houses more than 4,000 pieces of content written by more than 100 healthcare professionals and industry experts including experienced doctors, therapists, and social workers.

-Oh and did I mention that all their content are vetted by board-certified physicians?
+Oh, and did I mention that all their content is vetted by board-certified physicians?
 If an authoritative resource on health & wellness is what you seek, you’re in the right place.

 Also available as an app, MyFitnessPal offers an online calorie counter and diet plan (as well as articles) to help you become fitter, the right way.

 It’s highly recommended for those who are looking for a convenient yet effective way to track their exercise, food & water intake, and generally make healthier choices.

 Initiated as a way to report & share on health & wellness trends in New York City, Well + Good’s content was so good and relatable that it had gone global.

 From food & nutrition to fitness, to travel and relationships, Well + Good covers just about any topic that has to do with living a healthy lifestyle – inside & out!

 So what exactly is it?
 In a nutshell, it measures the strength of your positive mental muscles (Sage) versus the negative (Saboteur).

 Simply put, if you’re mentally fit, you can handle life’s great challenges without mental stress or other negative emotions.